Mill-Pond-Research/AI-Knowledge-Base/zero-to-lean.md

    - Created a new market for online payments, becoming a dominant player
    - Focused on achieving critical mass quickly through viral marketing and incentives

-Certainly, I'll continue with the comprehensive knowledge base document on "The Lean Startup" and "Zero to One," picking up where we left off in the "Applications and Real-World Examples" section.

 <case_studies>
 3. Lean Startup: Slack
    - Evolved from an internal tool for a gaming company to a widely-used communication platform